mlrun/demos/README.md

 ## [Data exploration and end to end Sklearn pipeline (Iris dataset)](./sklearn-pipe/sklearn-project.ipynb)

-Demonstrate a popular machine learning use case (iris dataset), how to explore the data and build an end to end automated pipeline.
+Demonstrate a popular machine learning use case (iris dataset), how to explore the data and build an end to end automated ML pipeline.

 The first step is injecting the iris dataset, followed by data exploration, building an automated ML training and testing pipeline, and automated model deployment.